ProvableHQ/sdk/README.md

 WebAssembly.

-When compiled with `wasm-pack` JavaScript bindings are generated for the WebAssembly allowing Aleo zero knowledge programs to be used in the browser ande NodeJS.
+When compiled with `wasm-pack` JavaScript bindings are generated for the WebAssembly allowing Aleo zero knowledge programs to be used in the browser and NodeJS.
 This package is available on NPM (linked above).
 The Aleo WASM Readme provides instructions for compiling this crate and using it in web projects for those interested in building from source.